sagifogel/file-appender/README.md

     - Choose the Project SDK
     - In the new module window enter these values:
         - Module Name - file-appender
-        - Content root - current directory - {path}\file-appender for example `C:/sagi/github/file-appender`
+        - Content root - current directory - {path}/file-appender for example `C:/sagi/github/file-appender`
         - Module file location - same as Content root
     - Select the `Add Configuration` tool -> push `+` sign to add a new app -> Erlang Console
     - Enter `file-appender-console` in the `Name` -> Ok
-    - Push the Play button
+    - Push the play button
     - Use the [API](https://github.com/sagifogel/file-appender#API/)

 ### Testing: